De Rossi joins Boca Juniors: Roma great's career in numbers

 459 - In total, De Rossi featured in 459 Serie A games for Roma.

-249 - With De Rossi in their side, Roma won 249 league matches.
-They lost on 99 occasions and had 111 draws.
+249 - With De Rossi in the side, Roma won 249 league matches.
+It lost on 99 occasions and had 111 draws.

 63 - De Rossi scored 63 goals for Roma in his 18-year spell in the first-team – 43 of those were in Serie A, with 13 in European competitions.